Lyme Carditis

 Enhancing Healthcare Team Outcomes

 Patients with Lyme disease, in general, are managed by an interprofessional team because of its diverse presentation and difficulty in diagnosis.
-The majority of cases are manageable by the primary caregiver, nurse practitioner, and internist as part of an interprofessional team.
+Most cases are manageable by the primary caregiver and internist as part of an interprofessional team.
 However, Lyme carditis is best managed by an infectious disease expert and a cardiologist.
 While the condition usually resolves, close monitoring is necessary as some patients may require temporary pacing.
+Lyme disease is best prevented.
+Primary care clinicians and nurses should work together to provide patient and family education in endemic areas.
+Even though Lyme carditis occurs in only a small percentage of patients with Lyme disease, significant consequences can develop.
+Thus, people going to or living in endemic areas require education regarding protective measures.
+Hikers should wear appropriate garments and know how to remove the tick.

+If symptoms develop, immediate medical evaluation and assistance is a prudent course of action.
+Medical providers must have a high clinical suspicion of the disease, taking into account epidemiological risk factors.
+If the suspicious index is high, further serologic testing is necessary for confirmation.
+Prompt treatment is required in established cases as the resolution rate is high if actions take place with no delay.
 A team approach to Lyme carditis can greatly facilitate diagnosis and help prevent complications.
 The infectious disease specialist and cardiologist should work collaboratively and keep the family physician in the loop.
-Nursing will administer IV antibiotics and monitor treatment progression, vital signs, and potential mediation adverse effects, and report any status changes to the physician in charge.
-The pharmacist will verify all dosing, check agent selection against antibiograms, and perform medication reconciliation to avoid drug-drug interactions, communicating to the team regarding any concerns that may arise.
-Nursing will be responsible for monitoring the patient, assessing compliance with therapy, answering patient questions, and reporting their findings back to the team.
-[Level 5]
+Nurses administer IV antibiotics to monitor treatment progression, vital signs, and potential adverse effects of mediation, and they report any status changes to the physician in charge.
+The pharmacist verifies all are dosing, checks agent selection against antibiograms and performs medication reconciliation to avoid drug-drug interactions, communicating to the team regarding any concerns that may arise.
+Nurses are responsible for monitoring the patient, assessing compliance with therapy, answering patient questions, and reporting their findings to the team.

 Details